Negligence at Construction Sites Leads to Catastrophic Injuries and Death

 If you or a loved one sustained a serious injury in a construction accident, contact Thomas J. Henry.
 Accidents that occur on construction sites can cause severe, life-altering injuries, causing physical, emotional, and financial pain.
 Our experienced construction injury attorneys work diligently to make sure our clients are comfortable and informed throughout the entire process.
 At Thomas J. Henry, we have a record of achieving real results for our clients.

 Let us assist you with your construction accident injury.
-Our firm has offices in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, and Austin, serving clients across Texas and nationwide.
 Call us today for a free case review.